gregwilton/prettier-compare-cli/README.md

 The [Prettier](https://prettier.io/) code formatter can list which files will change but does not provide an easy way to inspect all changes that will be made.
-This command line tool will take a source directory, copy the files, apply Prettier to the copy and then open [Meld](http://meldmerge.org/) in directory comparison mode so a diff of all files can be viewed.
+This command line tool will take a copy of the source directory, apply Prettier to the copy and then open a directory diff showing the changes.

+[Meld](http://meldmerge.org/) is used by default to display the diff but a different diff program can be specified in the arguments.

+**Note: Only GUI diff tools are currently supported.**

 ## Installation